Contact Info

 Two Preparatory Engagements are required:

-- Completion of pedagogical teaching course entitled Practicum in Teaching of Psychology (Psych 5650) prior to 1st semester in which a student completes an MTE as an AI.
-This practicum covers a wide range of topics relevant for being an effective teacher and includes the requirement to prepare, present, and receive detailed feedback on two lectures from the course instructor as well as to prepare a teaching philosophy statement.
+2. Completion of a pedagogical teaching workshop entitled Teaching of Psychology Workshop as a practical learning activity prior to 1st semester in which a student completes an MTE as an AI.
+This workshop covers a wide range of topics relevant for being an effective teacher and includes the requirement to prepare, present, and receive detailed feedback on two lectures from the course instructor as well as to prepare a teaching philosophy statement.

 Mentored Teaching Experiences (MTEs)